lucask07/instrbuilder/paper/paper.md

 ``instrbuilder`` supports a Register class that targets registers of an integrated circuit.
 The IC class supports reading and writing these registers via SPI or I2C.

-``instrbuilder`` is part of a package that uses Bluesky (a NSLS-II package with documentation at [https://nsls-ii.github.io/]) to generate an instrument and experiment control environment that facilitates reproducible experiments.
+``instrbuilder`` is part of an environment that uses Bluesky to generate an instrument and experiment control environment that facilitates reproducible experiments.
+Bluesky was created for x-ray science by a team at the NSLS-II (see [https://nsls-ii.github.io/]).
 A full length manuscript that describes and demonstrates this effort is in press.

 # Acknowledgements